-(6) Identify the types of services affected by the FD/Construction project and provide information about the existing rail services within the project boundaries (e.g., freight, commuter, and intercity passenger).
+(3) Provide information about the existing rail services within the project boundaries (e.g., freight, commuter, and intercity passenger).
+Click on the gray boxes to select the appropriate response from the list of types of service.
+If the Name of Operator is not included in the prepopulated list, select "Other" and type the name in the adjacent text box within that field.
 Click on the prepopulated fields to select the appropriate response from the list of types of service.

-Type of Top Ex Speeds Project Bo Within Number of Route-Miles Within Project Average Number of Daily One-Way Train Operations 4 Within Service Name of Operator Passenger Freight Boundaries Project Boundaries Notes Freight Union Pacific Railroad 70 55 1 22 This is in an area of mostly single track but there is another UP subdivision, the River Sub. that functions as a one-way directional running complement to this subdivision.
-The total amount of train operations on both subdivisions is 38.
-Intercity Passenger Amtrak 70 55 1 4 There are two morning trains in both directions and two evening trains in both directions.
+Top Existing Speeds Within Project Boundaries (mph) Number of Route- Miles Within Project Boundaries Average Number of Daily One-Way Train Operations 4 within Type of Service Name of Operator Passenger Freight (miles) Project Boundaries Freight Union Pacific Railroad 70 55 1 22 Intercity Passenger Amtrak 70 55 1 4